#430: Delightful Machine Learning Apps with Gradio Transcript

 22:09 In order to get streaming, there's no special syntax.

-22:18 And then you get like this responsive streaming UI.
+22:16 Feed that to the front end, and then you get like this responsive streaming UI.

 22:20 That's a really good call out.

-22:21 It's just like the, Gradio tries to use like the core Python syntax and the core Python data types as much as possible.
+22:21 It's just like the, and Gradio tries to use like the core Python syntax and the core Python data types as much as possible.

-22:30 I just blew through this really quickly here, but basically from what I can tell is the amount of code here to actually implement this, that is not the, just the details of given this text, make the LLM do the thing.
+22:37 that is not just the details of giving this text, make the LLM do the thing.

 22:42 Five lines of code.

-22:44 That should make people pretty excited about, Hey, I can write five lines of code, especially with an example to work from exactly.
+22:44 That should make people pretty excited about, hey, I can write five lines of code,

-22:51 We need to get chat interface up and the landing page, but yeah, I think it's super easy to get complex demos running.
+22:53 But, yeah, I think it's super easy to get complex demos running.

-22:59 We mentioned shiny a little bit.
+22:59 We mentioned Shiny a little bit.

-23:01 Umar asks, how does it compare to shiny?
+23:01 Boomyar asks, how does it compare to Shiny?

-23:03 How familiar with shiny?
+23:03 How familiar with Shiny can you?

-23:05 Can you not super familiar?
+23:05 I'm not super familiar.

-23:06 I'm not going to say not familiar.
+23:06 I'm ominously not familiar.

-23:08 I'm familiar with shiny, but not well enough to compare it directly to Gradio either.
+23:08 I'm familiar with Shiny, but not well enough to compare it directly to Gradio either.

-23:15 That's you don't have to write web apps for, but I don't think they're, I don't think they're totally the same, but they're similar.
+23:18 But I don't think they're totally the same, but they're similar.

 23:20 Okay.

-23:21 So we talked about setting up pip install.
+23:21 So, we talked about setting up pip install.

 23:24 That's easy.